Taliesin268/rimes-compendium/content/Bestiary/The Titans/Wildfire.md

-**First Encountered**: Backstory

 ---

-## 📜 Description
+aliases:
+  - The Broodmother
+  - Vilgaroth
+---

+**First Encountered:** Backstory

+---

-Titan Wildfire is a colossal, powerful entity tied closely — if not directly — to the spread of the [[Silver Canopy]].
-Though not yet encountered by the rest of the adventuring party, [[Allies, NPCs, & Special Creatures/The Party/The Soul Vessel/index|The Soul Vessel]] has prior history with this being.
-Wildfire trapped the Soul Vessel in a cocoon, and remains a key objective for [[Allies, NPCs, & Special Creatures/The Party/The Soul Vessel/index|The Soul Vessel]]'s ongoing mission.
+Titan Wildfire is a colossal, powerful entity tied closely - if not directly - to the spread of the [[Silver Canopy]].
+Wildfire is also known as "The Broodmother" and "Vilgaroth" (name from [[Miltaur]]).
+Emberachnids are made from her flesh and act as her children.
+Possibly only her body remains; her soul is missing.
+She is allied with the [[Kings of Extinction]].
+Her soul has not been found in [[Lithilihad]] or the Astral Plane.

-It bears notable visual and behavioral similarities to the [[Emberachnid|Emberachnids]].
+It bears notable visual and behavioural similarities to the [[Emberachnid|Emberachnids]].

 > [!rime]
 > I suspect the [[Emberachnid|Emberachnids]] to be its spawn or creations.
 If true, this suggests Wildfire may be the architect behind the Canopy and its many horrors.